 Viatical settlements are regulated by each state through their respective departments of insurance.

 Today, 45 states and Puerto Rico have comprehensive viatical settlement laws and regulations.
 This means that more than 90% of the US population is protected by state regulations.
 It is worth noting that both Michigan and New Mexico regulate viatical settlements but not standard life settlements.

-Most regulated states closely follow the National Conference of Insurance Legislators (NCOIL) Life Settlement Model, the NAIC Viatical Settlement Model, or some combination thereof.
+Most regulated states closely follow the National Conference of Insurance Legislators (NCOIL) Life Settlement Model, the National Association of Insurance Commissioners (NAIC) Viatical Settlement Model, or some combination thereof.
 Importantly, the NAIC Viatical Settlement Model suggests minimum payouts depending on the life expectancy of the policyholder.

 One of the key things that viatical settlement regulation covers is how long a policy owner must have owned their policy before they are eligible to sell.
 Most of the regulated states have a two year waiting period but if you want to know the specifics for your state you can check out this life and viatical settlement regulation map.
 Many states do have do have provisions that allow people to sell their policy before the end of the waiting period in the case of terminal illness.

 Another major part of viatical settlement regulation is transparency.
 States that have comprehensive regulation require that policy owners receive substantial disclosure- including the disclosure of compensation paid to brokers.

 In addition to disclosure of broker compensation, most states also require that policyholders receive all offers and counteroffers, information on the alternatives to a viatical settlement, and are told about the risk pertaining to taxation and government assistance programs.

 Another important thing that states with comprehensive regulation require is the licensing of both viatical settlement agents, brokers, and providers.